 There are many methods of skin tag removal such as freezing, cauterization, home remedies, and various products specifically formulated to get rid of skin tags.
-As skin tag removal may induce serious bleeding or lead to infection (depeneding on the method), it is recommended that you consult with a physician prior to engaging in trying to remove tags yourself at home.
+It’s important when removing skin tags to first make sure that’s what they are.

 What are Skin Tags?

 Skin tags are small growths that resemble warts or moles and generally grow around the neck or underarm area.
 However, skin tags can form just about anywhere on the body and particularly in areas where skin folds such as the neck and underarms, eyelids, around the stomach or hips, and on the inner thighs and pubic regions.

 Prior to removing skin tags it is a good idea to consult with a dermatologist.
-In some cases, cancerous growths are mistaken as tags.
+As I mentioned above, in some cases, cancerous growths are mistaken as tags.
 I should also point out that in most cases, tags are not harmful and do not need to be removed.
 It’s often a choice based on cosmetic reasons.

 Cauterizing Skin Tags